fefas/blog.fefas.net/index.md

 # {{ site.author.name }} <span class="nickname">{{ site.author.nickname }}</span>

 Hello, World!
 My name is {{ site.author.name }}, aka <span class="nickname"> {{
-site.author.nickname }}</span>, and I'm a Clean Coder and TDD evangelist who delivers software ASAP (As Simple As Possible).
+site.author.nickname }}</span>.
+I'm a Clean Coder and TDD evangelist who delivers software ASAP (As Simple As Possible).

-My personal goal is to improve peoples' lives through my tech skills while contributing to open source projects and working at companies engaged in creating innovative solutions.

-This blog aims to be a space where I can publish contents that are imporant to me and may be also useful for others developers.
+This blog is a space where I can share my ideas and some other content.
+Maybe they are useful for other developers as well.

 You can find me on
   [github]({{ site.author.links.github }}),